pivot-access-ltd/bma-offline-docs/src/how-to-manage-machines.md

 when the machine is commissioned again. rad-end

+* how to examine machines and machine details

 <a href="#heading--how-to-examine-machines-and-machine-details"><h2 id="heading--how-to-examine-machines-and-machine-details">How to examine machines and machine details</h2></a>

 This section describes the various ways you can evaluate the health and status of your MAAS machines, using the machine list.
 It will show you: